aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-text/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to TEXT via Java or Online App" h2="On Premise Java API for PowerPoint PPSM to TEXT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word TEXT.
+This process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPSM to HTML.
+This API provides a wide range of features, including the ability to create, modify, and convert presentations in various formats.
+It also supports the manipulation of slides, shapes, text, and images.

+Aspose.Words for Java is a feature-rich Word Processing API.
+It enables developers to convert HTML to TEXT.
+This API provides a wide range of features, including the ability to create, modify, and convert documents in various formats.
+It also supports the manipulation of text, images, tables, and formatting.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSM to Word TEXT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to TEXT.
+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPSM to Word TEXT.
+This process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.
+Aspose.Slides for Java allows developers to convert PPSM to HTML, while Aspose.Words for Java enables developers to convert HTML to TEXT.
+Both APIs provide a wide range of features, including the ability to create, modify, and convert documents and presentations in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}